RayParkerBassPlayer/slippage/ASSIGNMENT_RULES.md

 | **NEW** | Member is assigned to a different slip than before |
 | **UNASSIGNED** | Member did not receive a slip assignment |

+**Note:** With the `--upgrade-status` flag, members with SAME status are automatically upgraded to PERMANENT status in the final output.

 ## Core Assignment Rules

 ### Rule 1: Permanent Members Are Protected